hammerheim-game/hammerheim-rules/2-core-rules.md

 Unlike hits from shooting, the Strength of the attacker is used to determine wounds, rather than that of the weapon itself.
-However, some weapons confer a bonus on the attacker’s Strength (see the Weapons & Armour section for full details).
+However, some weapons confer a bonus on the attacker’s Strength (see the Weapons & Armor section for full details).

 #### Roll to wound